-- 22. The CCD is the primary individual to make public statements pertaining to operational incidents, policy, funding, and all other aspects of the IIO. - 23.
-IIO media relations are carried out by the MCLs. - 24.
-The MCLs take the lead for media requests and are primarily responsible for preparing and releasing information bulletins, responding to routine inquiries, administration of the IIO website, and scheduling interviews for the CCD with external stakeholders like the media in consultation with the Executive Coordinator. - 25.
-Staff are to direct all media requests to the MCLs. - 26.
+- 23. The CCD is the primary individual to make public statements.
+The MCLs may make public statements about recent or ongoing incidents during the initial phase of an IIO investigation, in consultation with the CCD. - 24.
+IIO media relations are carried out by the MCLs. - 25.
+The MCLs take the lead on media requests and are primarily responsible for preparing and releasing information bulletins, responding to routine inquiries, administration of the IIO website, and scheduling interviews for the CCD with external stakeholders (e.g.,) the media, in consultation with the Executive Coordinator. - 26.
+Staff are to direct all media requests to the MCLs. - 27.
 The MCLs ensure that all media requests are addressed as soon as practical.
-MCLs respond to media requests via email and the dedicated telephone line. - 27.
-The MCLs are responsible for: - 27.1. ensuring timely and effective posting of information bulletins to the IIO website and social media; - 27.2. ensuring that all police services receive copies of all IIO information bulletins issued relating to their agency;

-- 27.3. ensuring that all appropriate government services receive copies of all IIO information bulletins issued; and - 27.4. arranging appropriate contact between media outlets and the CCD. - 28.
-The MCLs consult with the CCD, COI, Ops, and/or TD when there is any doubt whether the release of specific information would be outside legal or policy limits.
-The MCLs release such information only with the approval of the CCD. - 29.
-When the IIO and the involved police agency are conducting concurrent investigations, the MCLs consult with the assigned command triangle and the involved police agency about information to be released in or withheld from IIO information bulletins.
-The CCD, COI, Ops, TD and/or MCLs are consulted as required.
+MCLs respond to media requests via email and the dedicated telephone line. - 28.
+The MCLs are responsible for: - 28.1. ensuring timely and effective posting of information bulletins to the IIO website, via an email distribution list and social media; - 28.2. ensuring that all police services receive copies of all IIO information bulletins issued relating to their service; - 28.3. ensuring that all appropriate government services receive copies of all IIO information bulletins issued; and - 28.4. arranging appropriate contact with media outlets. - 29.
+The MCLs liaise with police service communications representatives to ensure neither an IIO nor a police media release unduly impacts the other agency's investigation.
+The CCD, COI, Ops, and TD are sent a copy of the police service's draft media release to provide feedback prior to responding to the police service to ensure all potential conflicts are captured.